NathanClouseAX/CommunityPresentations/README.md

 # UserGroupSummitPresentations
-My Dynamics 365 for Finance and Operations Presentations from User Group Summit
+My Dynamics 365 for Finance and Operations Presentations from various community events